-1. Six months from the date of sale - for an Arctic Cat ATV used for recreational purposes.
-2. Ninety days from date of invoice - for an Arctic Cat ATV used for commercial purposes, including rental operations (non-transferable).
-3. Thirty days from date of sale of ATV on Arctic Cat supplied batteries.
+1. Six months from the date of sale - for a vehicle used for recreational purposes.
+2. Ninety days from date of invoice - for a vehicle used for commercial purposes, including rental operations (non-transferable).
+3. Thirty days from date of sale of vehicle on Company supplied batteries.